-- 1. Looked after children or children who were previously looked after (see (a) in Definitions). - 2.
+- 1. Looked after children or children who were previously looked after (see (i) in Definitions). - 2.
 (For applicants in the normal admission round only) Children or families who have a serious medical, physical or psychological condition which makes it essential that the child attends Purbrook Infant School rather than any other.
 (Appropriate medical or psychological evidence must be provided in support.) - 3.
-Children living in the catchment area of Purbrook Infant School (see (b) in Definitions): - (i) Children who at the time of application have a sibling (see (c) in Definitions) on the roll of Purbrook Infant School or Purbrook Junior School who will still be on roll at the time of admission.
-[See 4(i) for additional children who may be considered under this criterion.] - (ii) Other children living in the catchment area of the school.
+Children living in the catchment area of Purbrook Infant School (see (ii) in Definitions) who at the time of application have a sibling (see (iii) in Definitions) on the roll of the school or Purbrook Junior School who will still be on roll at the time of admission.
+[See 5 for additional children who may be considered under this criterion.] - 4.
+Other children living in the catchment area of Purbrook Infant School.